search

 Hedging across multiple accounts

-Hedging across multiple accounts—including accounts with other brokersis effective when you want to secure substantial profits through high-leverage trading while limiting losses to the margin amount.
-When you hedge across accounts using high leverage, one account will hold significant unrealized gains while the other holds significant unrealized losses.Due to the high leverage, unrealized losses may expand, potentially triggering a margin call in a short period; however, conversely, you can generate profits in the other account.
+Hedging across multiple accounts—including accounts with other brokersis an effective strategy when you want to secure substantial profits through high-leverage trading while limiting losses to the margin amount.
+When you hedge across accounts using high leverage, you’ll have significant unrealized gains in one account and significant unrealized losses in the other.Due to the high leverage, unrealized losses may expand rapidly, potentially triggering a margin call in a short period; however, you can simultaneously generate profits in the other account.

-Even if a stop-out is triggered, Exness’s zero-cut system resets any negative balance to zero, so you will never incur losses exceeding your margin.
-However, using this hedging strategy is considered an abuse of the zero-cut system and is prohibited by most FX brokers.
-If you plan to engage in hedging across accounts at Exness and other brokers, please ensure that such activity does not violate the rules of the other broker before proceeding.Please note that Exness does not prohibit hedging based on the Zero Cut System; therefore, we recommend using multiple accounts within Exness for cross-account hedging.
+Even if a stop-out is triggered, Exness’s Zero Cut System resets any negative balance to zero, so you will never incur losses exceeding your margin.
+However, using this hedging strategy is considered an abuse of the Zero Cut System and is prohibited by most FX brokers.
+If you plan to engage in hedging across accounts at Exness and other brokers, please ensure that such activity does not violate the rules of the other broker before proceeding.Please note that while Exness does not prohibit hedging based on the Zero Cut System, we recommend using multiple accounts within Exness for cross-account hedging.

 note